larleevee/mazeGeneratorV3/README.md

 # mazeGeneratorV2

 I'm not quite sure what this will become.
-The plan is to shove a bunch of graph traversal methods into some kind of maze generator and pray that it works.
+\n The plan is to shove a bunch of graph traversal methods into some kind of maze generator and pray that it works.